 Factors that may increase your chance of a quadriceps strain include: Suddenly putting stress on the quadriceps when the muscle is not ready for the stressUsing the quadriceps too much on a certain dayExperiencing a blow to the quadricepsDoing a strenuous quadriceps activity

 Sports that require bursts of speed or sudden twists and turns, such as

 running, jumping, basketball, orfootballFatigueTight quadricepsCold weatherPrevious quadriceps injury

 Quadriceps strain may cause: Pain and tenderness in the front of the thighStiffness and swelling in the quadricepsWeakness of the quadricepsBruising on the front of the thigh—if blood vessels are brokenPopping or snapping sensation as the muscle tears—rare

-Your doctor will ask about your symptoms and medical history, your recent physical activity, and how the injury occurred.
+You will be asked about your symptoms and medical history, your recent physical activity, and how the injury occurred.
 Your thighs will be examined for: Tenderness and/or bruising directly over the quadricepsPain or weakness when contracting the quadriceps, particularly against resistance

 Imaging tests evaluate your leg muscles and surrounding structures.
-They may include: MRIUltrasound
+They may include: MRI scanUltrasound